If you enjoy this – and I hope you do – the best way to say thank you is by sharing it to your social media. Thank you!

 Oh, and no freezer, either.

 Beef stew.
 Chicken and dumplings.
 Spaghetti and meatballs.
 Shepherd’s Pie.
 Biscuits and sausage gravy.
 Fresh garden salad.
 Homemade bread.
 French toast.
 We ate well, and abundantly, all year.
+Yes, you can have good meals without refrigeration!

 And, while you may not be inclined to do the same (because a fridge can be a very convenient thing if used properly), I can show you how, using the techniques that let us live without a fridge for several years, you can enjoy your food more and save yourself money, too.